josephrexme/josephrex.me/_posts/2015-02-03-captain-blogger.md

 * [Scott Hanselman's keep your blog from sucking][6]
 * [Achieve ultimate blog success by Jeff Atwood][7]

 John Sonmez is presently taking an email course on blogging which can be found on <http://devcareerboost.com/blog-course/> .
-I've been following it up with it and it has been of use to me.
+I've been following up with it and it has been of great use to me.
 Make sure to check out his blog: <http://simpleprogrammer.com> as he also has various posts on how to become a better software developer.

 [1]: http://www.brainyquote.com/quotes/authors/m/marla_gibbs.html